utky/ily/README.markdown

 `Actor's Name: contents of his speech.`

-Colon means a separator of actor's name and contents.
+Colon means a separator of actor's name and their speaking contents.

 A Speaking part is a block element.